Sr. Catherine I. Seiker, RSCJ Award

 His daughter, Paula, graduated from Sacred Heart Academy in 1993.
 Today, his two grandsons attend Hardey Prep, his youngest being one of the first students at the newly opened Sacred Heart Preschool.

-Online nominations for the 2020 Seiker Award are now closed.
+Online nominations for the 2021 Seiker Award may be completed here.